rockonsoft/monorock/README.md

 - Angular Frontend, deployable to firebase
 - Continious build and integration with Google Cloud Build

+## Client Authentication

+- Enable anonymous login in Firebase Project
+- Get Firebase project settings and add to environments
+- Encode environment file, to be decrypted during build

 ## CI / DI with Google Cloud build

 Include is a build chain to enable automatic build and deploy on changes to the repository.